skibrianski/abstraction/README.md

 - rename. maybe @Trait (what rust calls it) or just @Abstraction ?
 - do we need a solution for loading all child classes of the classes *used* by the partialInterface?
-- do wildcard types and boxing interact? are there other edge cases with boxing?
+- do wildcard types and boxing interact negatively? are there other edge cases with boxing?
 - test for / support type constraints that reference other types, eg Foo<T extends Number, U extends T>
 - think: how precise do we want to be about boxing? when T = int.class, should you be able to implement `T sum(List<T> list)` with `Integer sum(List<T> list)` ? or only with return type `int`? what is the